kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+#### Collecting Metrics

+We will use eBPF tracepoint hooks to collect different metrics related to connection.
+We are using tracepoint above kprobe because:
+- More stable
+- Lower overhead
+- Reliablity in production

 #### User Stories (Optional)